 In this article we discussed the side effects of allergy shots in adults.
 I shared my experience as an adult with allergies including the challenges and success using allergy immunotherapy.

 It’s important to note that allergy shots aren’t given for foods, rather they are for environmental allergens, also called aeroallergens.

 Environmental allergens are made up of pollen from grass, weeds, and trees, dust mites (indoor), mold, pet/animals, and yeasts.
 Allergy shots are also used for insect stings like bees.

 I experienced year-round symptoms from environmental allergies and I’m allergic to almost 100 things.

 The shots have helped me reduce symptoms of fatigue, eczema, rhinitis, conjunctivitis, and irritability but because the shots contain the same things I’m allergic to, they do have some side effects, or more appropriately “reactions”.

 The side effects or reactions I’ve experienced are a small bump at the injection site, redness, itchiness, slight worsening of allergy symptoms (eczema), and fatigue.
 After 2 days I usually bounce back and feel energized.

-If you’re considering allergy shots think about the time commitment.
+If you’re considering allergy shots, think about the time commitment.
 Can you commit to multiple years?
-If your allergy symptoms are as bad as mine were the answer will be “absolutely”.
+If your allergy symptoms are as bad as mine, the answer will be clear.

 Also consider the types of allergy shots: standard, rush, or cluster.
 There are various benefits of each option.

-Because the substance in the shots isn’t synthetic, there won’t be chemical side effects, rather the allergens might make you tired or experience allergy symptoms for a short period of time.
+Because the substance in the shots isn’t synthetic, there won’t be chemical side effects that you need to worry about.